26 Jul Treat Yourself to a Home-made Facial Mask

 Sounds yummy I know, but this is for the face not the tummy.
 Avocado contains a considerable amount of omega 3 fatty acids and vitamins A, D, and E. This will help you nourish skin, leaving it feeling smooth.

 Raw honey is full of elements that can be beneficial for the skin.
 It helps to balance the bacteria on the surface of your skin and is a natural exfoliator.
-Applying honey to your skin can help with skin conditions such as eczema and psoriasis by reducing inflammation and speeding the healing process, but remember the honey needs to be raw and unpasteurised, like manuka.
+Applying honey to your skin can help with skin conditions like eczema and psoriasis by reducing inflammation and speeding the healing process.
+Remember the honey needs to be raw and unpasteurised, like manuka.

 Oats have anti-aging properties.
 This is due to the beta-glucan found within them as it stimulates the production of collagen, which smooths out any fine lines and wrinkles.
 Oats also act as a gentle exfoliator for skin and are excellent for removing dead cells and maintaining the skin’s natural pH.

-Lemon juice is packed with vitamin C which makes it terrific for brightening the skin, it also acts as a mild skin peel, due to the citric acid, thus improving the texture of your skin over time.
+Lemon juice is packed with vitamin C which makes it terrific for brightening the skin.
+It also acts as a mild skin peel, due to the citric acid, thus improving the texture of your skin.

 Strawberry and Yogurt Delight